Three Wishes

 Erica Whyman did another brilliant job of directing me (and Janice too this time; I had to unlearn my technique of pointing to an empty chair for times when another character was with me - she was right in front of me!) and more than a few people commented on how tenderly it was directed.
 Naomi Dawson designed the set and costumes and was just fabulous.
 She made globe lights out of coloured paper and marshmallow stools out of duvets and weak wood from Habitat.
 Marvellous.
 Malcolm Rippeth excelled even his own high standards with a lighting design that was atmospheric and moving.
 Simon Oakes and Adam Wolters wrote a fabulous score for the show which added so much to the mood.
 And Emma Barrow was the perfect stage manager - calm and completely in control at all times.
 Brilliant.

 The show ran for two nights in early October as part of the Pleasance London Edinburgh Festival and it got a great reception.
 Big audiences and happy faces.
-Hopefully there is a future for the show now, maybe a tour in 2002.
-Radio 4 will broadcast it as an afternoon play in May 2002, and productions are being planned in Oregon and Spain.
-If you want to know about any future performances, or would like to book the show, please email me and I'll drop you a line.
+Radio 4 broadcast it as an afternoon play in May 2002, and there was a production in Ashland, Oregon about a year later.